GSA/digitalgov.gov/content/events/2022/09/2022-09-08-uswds-monthly-call-september-2022.md

 ---

-## View the slides and read the transcript
+## View the slides and read the transcript.

 {{< asset-static file="uswds-monthly-call-september-2022.pptx" label="View the slides (PowerPoint presentation, 10.5 MB, 46 pages)" >}}

 {{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Transcript for September 2022" icon="content_copy" >}}**Slide 1:** Hi there and welcome to the U.S. Web Design System monthly call.